 \section{Conclusions}

-Combining data from numerical simulations as well as theoretical considerations we provide strong evidence that the chosen resampling method in PA can have more than a subtle effect on the quality of the obtained data.
-Out of all the methods we have considered, we find strong evidence that suggests that using multinomial or Poisson resampling (which both have been used extensively in practise before) should be avoided.
+Combining data from numerical simulations as well as theoretical considerations we provide strong evidence that the chosen resampling method in PA can have a significant effect on the quality of the obtained data.
+Out of all the methods we have considered, we find a range of results that suggest that using multinomial or Poisson resampling (which both have been used extensively in practice before) should be avoided.
 Both lead to higher systematic and statistical errors as well as worse values in all other considered benchmark quantities.
 Instead, nearest-integer and systematic resampling consistently outperform all other methods in almost all considered metrics and work equally well in the remaining comparisons.

 Besides simply answering the question of which resampling method to choose, we further aimed to improve our understanding of the genuine effects of resampling on the simulation results.
-Replacing MCMC sweeps with exact sampling (corresponding to $\theta\rightarrow\infty$) allowed us to systematically scan the parameter space of PA at very little computational cost.
+Replacing MCMC sweeps with exact sampling from the energy distribution (corresponding to $\theta\rightarrow\infty$) allowed us to systematically scan the parameter space of PA at very little computational cost.
 What is more, however, it isolated the potential negative effects of resampling from the systematic error caused by imperfect equilibration due to finitely many MCMC sweeps.

 In this setting we varied the population size $R$ while keeping all other parameters constant and found that when $R$ grows large, the family quantities smoothly converge in $R$, which is in agreement with previous reports~\cite{Wang2015,Weigel2021}.
-This further motivated us to consider PA in the double limit of perfect equilibration ($\theta\rightarrow\infty$) and infinite population sizes ($R\rightarrow\infty$), where we indeed see that $\rho_t$ for large $R$ behaves in the same way as for $R\rightarrow\infty$.

-We evaluated the replica-averaged family size $\rho_t$ in this (double) limit by expressing it as the sum of the accumulated weight variances and sample variances [see Eq.~(\ref{equ:imprEstRhoT})].
+This further motivated us to consider PA in the double limit of perfect equilibration ($\theta\rightarrow\infty$) and infinite population sizes ($R\rightarrow\infty$), where we indeed see that the replica-averaged family size $\rho_t$ for large $R$ behaves in the same way as for $R\rightarrow\infty$.
+We evaluated $\rho_t$ in this (double) limit by expressing it as the sum of the accumulated weight variances and sample variances [see Eq.~(\ref{equ:imprEstRhoT})].
 Computationally this limit is even less demanding than the previous simple sampling approach as every setting can be evaluated by a single summation over $\textit{O}(L^2)$ terms which allowed us to thoroughly investigate the interplay between resampling and the chosen annealing schedule.